infozenfrance/Phraseanet-Docs/en/User/Guide/Import.rst

 .. note::

-    Other adding possibilities are possible, like using a FTP directory.
+    Other addition possibilities exists, like using a FTP directory.
 It consists in importing the files contained in a directory using an archiving task.

 The Quarantine